-An introduction to Christian social ethics.
 The course will present a general view of how the Christian tradition understands and approaches moral issues that relate to social and political life.
 Both theoretical and practical questions will be confronted.
-The course features a clear interest in an ecumenical approach to Christian social ethics, but some special attention will be given to recent trends in Catholic social teaching.
+The course features an ecumenical approach to Christian social ethics, but will attend in particular to Catholic social teaching beginning with Rerum Novarum.
 Cross-listed as CORE 264.

-THEO 335 - Christian Environmental Ethics (3)
+THEO 335 - Christian Ethics and the Environment (3)

-A study of how Christian theological perspectives have and should shape personal and social responses to nature and to problems arising from the human-nature interaction.
+This course studies how Christian theological perspectives have and should shape personal and social responses to "nature" and to problems arising from the human-nature interaction.
 Biblically based religious traditions will be compared with other religions in order to clarify the religious dimensions of our ecological dependencies.
 Current environmental problems and policy debates will be selectively treated to establish the relevance of Christian reflection on the environment.
 Cross-listed as CORE 265.